shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-a-viewability-rate-target-for-guaranteed-views.md

 ---
 title: Microsoft Monetize - Using a Viewability Rate Target for Guaranteed Views
-description: Learn why its important to manage the average viewability rate in this page. ms.date: 10/28/2023
+description: Learn why it's important to manage the average viewability rate in this page. ms.date: 10/28/2023
 ---